Ka-Zar (Kevin Plunder): Fictional character biography

 Ka-Zar, during a search for the lost Zabu, later discovered Pangaea, an ancient refuge created by the Atlanteans.
 Ka-Zar and Shanna began to gradually fall in love.
 He then battles Belasco for the first time.
 After a meeting with A.I.M. spies disguised as scientists, Ka-Zar is shot in the head, but survives.
 He is flown to New York City, but escapes the plane at Kennedy Airport.
 With no memory and no ability to speak, he wanders New York, saving lives and fighting crime.
 His memory returns and he encounters Kraven The Hunter again, who has been released from prison by an A.I.M. agent to capture him.
 Saved by Shanna and Spider-Man, he is brought to the hospital where A.I.M. fakes his death to use him in a scheme.
 Escaping with Spider-Man's aid, he and Shanna return to the Savage Land.
 He later marries Shanna, who has taken the name Shanna the She-Devil.

-During the ceremony, a war (incited by the machinations of Belasco) breaks out in Pangea, which ends when Ka-Zar and Shanna are banished.
-His brother Parnival arrived in the Savage Land, searching for anti-metal Vibranium, and was apparently killed during his scheme (though much later turned up alive).
-During this scheme, a Nuwali transport device is uncovered, and Ka-Zar, Shanna, and Zabu are transported to the Nuwali planet.
-The Nuwali use human adrenalin to poison their rivals, and also reveal to Shanna that she is pregnant.
-Ka-Zar has teamed up with several of Marvel's heroes.
-The X-Men are recurrent visitors to the Savage Land and Ka-Zar has been a frequent ally, helping the mutant team defeat both inside and outside menaces such as Sauron and Magneto.
-He has met Spider-Man on several occasions, one of which involved stopping Stegron from invading New York City with Savage Land dinosaurs.
-Ka-Zar has also assisted the Avengers in their attempt to repel the space conqueror Terminus, but while they rescued many natives, they were unable to prevent the destruction of the Savage Land.
+Ka-Zar assisted the Avengers in their attempt to repel the space conqueror Terminus, but while they rescued many natives, they were unable to prevent the destruction of the Savage Land.
 Ka-Zar was rescued by the Avengers, but left the Savage Land for the civilized world.
 Together, he and Shanna had a son named Matthew.
 The territory was later reconstructed by the High Evolutionary using Garokk, and Ka-Zar and Shanna returned with their newborn and resumed their previous roles.
 Ka-Zar and Shanna separated for a time, but got back together before long.
 Ka-Zar fought and defeated Thanos in one of his many attempts to end life, and later sought the help of investigator Jessica Jones for assistance locating Zabu.